2021-environmental-bioinformatics/Lab_Phylo/README.md

 conda install -c bioconda iqtree
 ```

 The dataset we're using is adapted and subsampled from Lartillot et al. 2007 (https://doi.org/10.1186/1471-2148-7-S1-S4), and consists of 10 Nematodes, 13 Arthropods, 6 deuterostomes, and 10 fungi.
 Each species has 3 genes that were concatenated together into one amino acid alignment (39 taxa, 611 characters)---the original paper used 37 species, 146 genes, and 35,371 characters. **This is a particularly troublesome dataset!** The taxon sampling is designed to exacerbate long-branch attracion (LBA).
 Nematodes are (notoriously) weird and on a long branch all by themselves.
 In this case, since fungi are so distantly related to all the animals, they are also on a long branch.
 Thus, LBA pulls nematodes towards fungi at the base of the tree, and outside of their correct placement sister to the arthropods.

 A quick note on rooting: when you infer a tree, it is usually **unrooted**, meaning it doesn't have any direction.
 You can't tell which direction time flows without external information; this is because most phylogenetic models are time-reversible.
 This is why we use **outgroups**, which are groups of sequences that we know are sister to all other sequences in our tree.
 We root the tree between the outgroup and ingroup.
 In this case, Fungi is the outgroup, but it's a very distant outgroup (hence the LBA).
-A better choice in this case would be choanoflagellates.
+A better choice in this case would be early-diverging animals like sponges or cnidarians, or perhaps choanoflagellates (the closest relatives of animals).

 ### What goes into a phylogenetic model?